TODDY: The untold story of Maldives

 Running a business smooth and efficiently is not always as easy as it seems.
 Like other companies, Toddy also has had to face several major challenges.
 Lack of exposure to bigger markets and demographics being the main issue.

-“Lack of access to a prime location to showcase our products, difficulties in entering the resort market, showcasing at the airport (due to age-old monopolies by large souvenir selling companies), logistics, and oh yes, sky-rocketing rent… If there are easier financing facilities here [in the Maldives] it would help a lot of small and medium-sized companies,” adds Riyaz.
+“Lack of access to a prime location to showcase our products, difficulties in entering the resort market, showcasing at the airport (due to age-old monopolies by large souvenir selling companies), logistics, and oh yes, sky-rocketing rent… If there are easier financing facilities here it would help a lot of small and medium-sized companies,” adds Riyaz.

 The team behind Toddy has big plans for the future, including plans to expand its apparel line to include more beach accessories, and launching their online store.
 Moreover, they aim to make Toddy an internationally-recognised brand to spread the Maldivian stories across the globe and also provide a platform for more local artists to showcase their unique talents. #weartoddy #amaldivianstory